samuelim01/tp/docs/UserGuide.md

 ### 2.6.4.
 Clearing guest and vendor lists: `clear`

-Embark on a fresh canvas for your wedding journey.
-Effortlessly clear both guest and vendor lists, providing a blank slate for your evolving vision, whether you are starting from scratch or refining your existing plans.
+Allows you to clear the guest and vendor lists, so that you can start planning your wedding from a clean slate.

 format: `clear`